Easy Air Fryer Puff Pastry Danishes with Cream Cheese & Jam

 Final Thoughts

-We especially love serving them as a sweet finger food at our Super Bowl parties or a fun treat for Valentine’s Day.
+We especially love serving them as a sweet finger food at our Super Bowl parties or as a fun treat for Valentine’s Day.
 When will you be enjoying these puff pastry Danishes?
 Let us know in the comments below!

-More Puff Pastry Treats and Snacks:
+More Puff Pastry Treats and Snacks

-Quick and Easy Desserts in the Air Fryer:
+Quick and Easy Desserts in the Air Fryer

 - 5-Ingredient Cookies in the Air Fryer